Zip World: Proposed sites

 The company was initially granted permission to set up a 450 ft attraction between St John's Beacon and the Liverpool Central Library in 2020, but was scrapped following local opposition.

 In 2021, Taylor also announced his ambitions to search for new sites, including one in Scotland, in three national parks in England, and one south of Dublin in Ireland.
 Although Taylor stated his preference for 8–10 sites in the UK, across key UK regions.
 Devon was stated at the time as being a leading contender for the company's next site and the first site outside Wales.

 Potential sites for Zip World in the Lake District and Manchester have been proposed following the company's purchase of a business with operations in those locations in 2022, bringing the company's site count to potentially seven.
 In July 2022, a local partnership for the Lake District National Park, opened a survey over potential plans by Burlington Stone, proposing partnering with Zip World, for an "adventure tourism experience" at Elterwater quarry, Langdale, in the Lake District.
 30,000 people signed an E-petition against the proposal.

+In 2025, it plans to open a site at the Queen Elizabeth Olympic Park in London and the Elterwater site.